adamghill/alldjango.com/templates/_hello.md

 ago and never looked back. `alldjango` includes all the hard-won experience I've gained over the years building production-scale Django websites.

-> Feel free to reach out to [me on Mastodon](https://indieweb.social.com/@adamghill) or [GitHub Issues](https://github.com/adamghill/alldjango.com/issues) with questions, comments, or bitter invectives.
+> Feel free to reach out to [me on Mastodon](https://indieweb.social.com/@adamghill) or make a [GitHub Issue](https://github.com/adamghill/alldjango.com/issues) with questions, comments, or bitter invectives.

 > All code is licensed as [MIT](https://choosealicense.com/licenses/mit/).